200-Hour Yoga Teacher Training

 Yoga Nidra

-The oldest teachings describe it as the Goddess Nidra.
-She appears as Vishnu's resting state, between the dissolution and re-creation of worlds.
-A state so complete, so whole, that nothing is absent from it.
+Before it was a technique, it was a state of being.
+The oldest teachings describe this state as the Goddess Nidra Shakti, who appears as Vishnu's resting awareness between the dissolution and re-creation of worlds.
+She represents a state of being so complete and whole that nothing is absent from it.
+The technique itself serves as a method that points you back to Her.

 THE THIRD PILLAR